fd4s/fs2-kafka/docs/consumers.md

----
-id: consumers
-title: Consumers
+# Consumers
----

 Consumers support subscribing to topics, record streaming and deserialization, as well as miscellaneous utility functionality, such as seeking to offsets, or checking what the end offsets are for a topic.
-Consumers make use of the [Java Kafka consumer][java-kafka-consumer], which becomes especially important for [settings](#settings).
+Consumers make use of the @:api(org.apache.kafka.clients.consumer.KafkaConsumer), which becomes especially important for [settings](#settings).
 For consumer implementation details, refer to the [technical details](technical-details.md) section.

 The following imports are assumed throughout this page.